JetBrains/teamcity-documentation/topics/using-teamcity-as-nuget-feed.md

 <tip>

 The packages available in the feed are bound to the builds' artifacts: they are removed from the feed when the artifacts of the build which produced them are [cleaned up](https://confluence.jetbrains.com/display/TCD18/Clean-Up).
-To avoid cleanup of artifacts in a specific build, [pin this build](pinned-build.md).
+To avoid clean-up of artifacts in a specific build, [pin this build](pinned-build.md).
 </tip>

  Internet Explorer settings may need to be set to trust the TeamCity Server when working in a mixed authentication environment.